FjellOverflow/nordlys/README.md

 ## Documentation

-The template is self-documenting.
-Just head over to [nordlys.fjelloverflow.dev](https://nordlys.fjelloverflow.dev/posts/) for examples and tutorials on how to use and customize the template.
+The theme is self-documenting.
+Just head over to [nordlys.fjelloverflow.dev](https://nordlys.fjelloverflow.dev/posts/) for examples and tutorials on how to use and customize the theme.

 ## Stack